 Attractions of Dordogne

 - Périgueux – An old Roman town, Périgueux is deliciously small and provincial.
-Foodies should not miss the farmers market on Saturdays and Wednesdays when they set up wooden trestles to sell fruit and vegetable against the backdrop of the pearly-white domes of Périgueux’s Byzantine cathedral.
-Visit St-Louis from November-to-March as the duck market sees gourmets which include goose hearts, duck livers, and dried-blood pancakes called sanguettes.
-In December, the heady aroma of the black truffles rule these food markets.
+Foodies should not miss the farmers’ market on Saturdays and Wednesdays when they set up wooden trestles to sell fruit and vegetable against the backdrop of the pearly-white domes of Périgueux’s Byzantine cathedral.
+Visit St-Louis from November to March as the duck market sees gourmets which include goose hearts, duck livers, and dried-blood pancakes called sanguettes.
+In December, the heady aroma of the black truffles rules these food markets.

 - Ecomusée de la Truffe, Sorges – Just a 30 minutes drive north of Périgueux, lies Dordogne’s truffle museum (ecomusee-truffe-sorges.com).
-It delightfully unravels the mysteries behind the black Périgord truffle, which are sold fresh the in season for around €900 per kg.
-You can buy other less expensive local delicacies like the pear and truffle jam, green tomato and truffle chutney, truffle mustard, honey and ice cream in its boutique.
-The visit ends with a walk along the Sentier des Truffières, a 1.8-mile, a truffle-rich trail which charmingly winds through vineyards, walnut plantations, and meadows.
+It delightfully unravels the mysteries behind the black Périgord truffle, which is sold fresh in season for around €900 per kg.
+You can buy other less expensive local delicacies like pear and truffle jam, green tomato and truffle chutney, truffle mustard, honey, and ice cream in its boutique.
+The visit ends with a walk along the Sentier des Truffières, a 1.8-mile, truffle-rich trail which charmingly winds through vineyards, walnut plantations, and meadows.

 - La Roque-Gageac – This is perhaps one of Dordogne’s most beautiful villages.
 Located on the Dordogne River, the sheer golden cliffs sheltering a 12th-century troglodyte fort are awe-inspiring.
 Traditional barges called gabarres used for transporting barrels of wine and salt downstream in the 19th century, ply the water for the tourists.